Onani-Dev/Onani/README.md

 To run: `./build.sh dev` (Development) or `./build.sh` (Production)

-For default tags, Run `flask default-tags --filename <meta.json|explicit.json>` inside the onani_flask container.
+For default tags, Run `flask tags --filename <meta.json|explicit.json>` inside the onani_flask container.
 This allows meta and explicit tag checking to work.

+To make a user an owner, Run `flask add-owner --id <User ID>` inside the onani_flask container.